drothlis/hdpvr-stability-tests/README.rst

 We tried all sorts of experiments: Adding a better heatsink to the H.264 encoder chip; adding a heatsink to the A/D chip; different kernel versions;
 multiple HD PVRs connected to a single PC versus a single one.
-The only significant improvement we found was from removing the lid and `adding fans`_ directly over the circuit board, but this doesn't cure the problem completely, it only increases the time-to-failure.
+The only significant improvement we found was from removing the lid and `adding fans
+<hdpvr-fan.jpg>`_ directly over the circuit board, but this doesn't cure the
+problem completely, it only increases the time-to-failure.
 We've measured the surface temperature of the encoder chip's heatsink, and of the A/D chip, and neither one was ever observed to exceed 40°C (with the fan); but the HD PVR still fails.

 Our measurements: